 The cabbages, citrus trees, willows, dandelions, sunflowers, and violets are only a few of the plants that host fuzzy creatures.

-It’s possible that other insects, birds, and animals that eat big woolly bear caterpillars will get sick from eating them.
+Other insects, birds, and animals that eat big woolly bear caterpillars may get sick from eating them.

 Researchers believe that the chemicals they consume from the plants they eat create a material in their bodies that is disagreeable to taste.